elmidelange/CloudWine/README.md

 # Cloud Wine
-A scalable wine recommendation engine.
+A scalable wine recommendation application.

 ## Motivation for this project:
+With COVID-19 disrupting the wine industry and consumers moving to online sales, it can be an overwhelming experience to select a wine that matches your taste.
+This project addresses this headache recommending wine to users based off similarities in taste notes.

 ## Setup
 Clone repository